jakub-g/git-resolve-conflict/README.md

 FAQ
 ---

-- *Q: Why no updates in 3 years?*
+- *Q: Why no updates in N years?*
-- A: Because _it works™_.
-It's feature-complete.
+- A: Because it's feature-complete.

 - *Q: Does it work on Windows?*
 - A: Yep, but it'a shell script, so you need a unix-y shell.
 I'm using it with git bash and it works well.